 However, there are exceptions to the residency requirement.
 A person that does not permanently reside in the state could still pursue a divorce if they are stationed on a military post.
 To meet the requirement, they must have been stationed within the state for 60 days prior to filing the petition.

 It is important that a petitioner pay careful attention to these requirements before filing for divorce.
 The failure to comply could cause extensive delays and require the process to begin again once residency is established.
-Fortunately, a divorce attorney from Manhattan could help ensure all residency requirements are met.
+Fortunately, a skilled divorce attorney from Manhattan could help ensure all residency requirements are met.

 Grounds for Divorce